timvisee/timvisee.com/content/donate.md

 I hope to be able to work full-time on open-source projects in the future.
 You could help kick-start this goal and begin to make this a reality.

-Any amount is helpful, and everything is welcome.
+Any amount is helpful, and everything is appreciated.

 A **big** thanks to all awesome supporters!